 Rev. Cormack’s son, Joseph Marshall, graduated from Northwestern University with a B.A. in 1913 and went on to attend Yale University in 1914.
-His son’s home town was shown as Detroit, Florida.29 During the summer of 1913, between the time he graduated from Northwestern and enrolled at Yale, he came to Detroit to help in his father’s store.31 After the war was over, he established his law practice while living with his uncle, John S. Cormack, in Eastland County, Texas.32
+His son’s home town was shown as Detroit, Florida.29 During the summer of 1913, between the time he graduated from Northwestern and enrolled at Yale, he came to Detroit to help in his father’s store.30 On May 24, 1917, he enlisted in the Aviation Section of the Army Signal Corps as a 2nd Lieutenant.
+He enlisted at Fort Slocum, which was not far from where he lived in Brooklyn, New York.31 After the war was over, he established his law practice while living with his uncle, John S. Cormack, in Eastland County, Texas.32

 Rev. Cormack made the social rounds and preached in churches when he wasn’t busy in his store, the Florida City Mercantile Co.
 In 1915, he branched out and began selling packing crates of all kinds.